Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Required ligation of second vessel.
+The correct answer is Stem fracture.

 🔍 Key Findings